lyarenei/jellyfin-plugin-listenbrainz/README.md

 dotnet publish -c Release
 ```

-The npm build is automatically run before the .NET build, it is not necessary to run it manually.
+The npm build runs automatically as part of the .NET build, so there is no need to trigger it manually.

-Once the build is completed, the compiled DLLs should be available at:
-`src/Jellyfin.Plugin.Listenbrainz/bin/<Debug|Release>/net9.0/`
+The compiled DLLs end up in `src/Jellyfin.Plugin.ListenBrainz/bin/<Debug|Release>/net9.0/`.

 To install the plugin for the first time, copy all **DLL** files starting with `Jellyfin.Plugin.ListenBrainz` to the
 plugin directory in your Jellyfin config directory (`${CONFIG_DIR}/plugins/ListenBrainz_1.0.0.0`).